carpentries/instructor-training/_extras/guide.md

 having them examine each other's helps balance load and maintain consistency of curriculum and standards.

-## Live Coding Demo Videos

-**[Part 1][live-coding-bad]: how not to do it**

-*   Instructor ignores a red sticky clearly visible on a learner's laptop.
-*   Instructor is sitting, mostly looking at the laptop screen.
-*   Instructor is typing commands without saying them out loud.
-*   Instructor uses fancy bash prompt.
-*   Instructor uses small font in not full-screen terminal window with black background.
-*   The terminal window bottom is partially blocked by the learner's heads for those sitting in the back.
-*   Instructor receives a a pop-up notification in the middle of the session.
-*   Instructor makes a mistake (a typo) but simply fixes it without pointing it out, and redoes the command.

-**[Part 2][live-coding-good]: how to do it right**

-*   Instructor checks if the learner with the red sticky on her laptop still needs attention.
-*   Instructor is standing while instructing, making eye-contact with participants.
-*   Instructor is saying the commands out loud while typing them.
-*   Instructor moves to the screen to point out details of commands or results.
-*   Instructor simply uses ‘$ ‘ as bash prompt.
-*   Instructor uses big font in wide-screen terminal window with white background.
-*   The terminal window bottom is above the learner's heads for those sitting in the back.
-*   Instructor makes mistake (a typo) and uses the occasion to illustrate how to interpret error-messages.

 ## The Big Picture

 In 2014,